hemantksingh/messup-learn/Security/Web Application Security.md

 * Detect pages with mixed content - A page served over https that also has content served over http.
 Chrome shows a yellow triangle over the padlock to warn the user.

+#### Security headers
-* [Security headers](https://zinoui.com/blog/security-http-headers#referrer-policy) - The core issue exploited by XSS attacks is the browser’s inability to distinguish between script that’s intended to be part of your application, and script that’s been maliciously injected by a third-party.
+OWASP has a list of HTTP Response [Security headers](https://owasp.org/www-project-secure-headers/#tab=Headers) that your application can use  to increase the security of your application.
+The core issue exploited by XSS attacks is the browser’s inability to distinguish between script that’s intended to be part of your application, and script that’s been maliciously injected by a third-party.
 Browsers can block script execution based on the following HTTP headers returned by the server.
+You can [configure IIS for best practice](https://medium.com/@scott.anderson_95492/azure-devsecops-pipelines-web-config-ccdf113f6978) to send these security headers as part of your response.

   * **X-XSS-Protection** is a HTTP response header understood by new browsers.
 This header lets domains toggle on and off reflective XSS prevention of the browser.